JoergDF/MobileTiltMouse/server/README.md

 # Mobile Mouse

-A server application that allows you to control your computer's mouse using a mobile device with the apps for iOS [AppiOS](../AppiOS) or Android [AppAndroid](../AppAndroid).
+A server application that allows you to control your computer's mouse using a mobile device with an app for iOS [AppiOS](../AppiOS) or Android [AppAndroid](../AppAndroid).

-Tested on MacOS (Sequoia, 15).
-But probably also works on Windows and Linux.
+Tested on MacOS, Linux (with X11) and Windows.

 ## Features

 - Rust
+- QUIC transport protocol of [quinn crate](https://crates.io/crates/quinn)
+- Provides self-signed server certificate
+- Checks self-signed client certificate
+- Device pairing, device IDs stored encrypted
-- Mouse pointer is bound to the monitor in which the server is started.
+- Mouse pointer is bound to the monitor in which the server is started

 ## Installation

+1. Prerequisites: \
+   Dependencies to crates [enigo](https://github.com/enigo-rs/enigo) and [zeroconf](https://github.com/windy1/zeroconf-rs) require the installation of additional packages:
+    - MacOS: None
+    - Linux: \
+      Use X11, not Wayland.
+Install:
+      ```
+      sudo apt install libxdo-dev xorg-dev libxcb-shape0-dev libxcb-xfixes0-dev clang avahi-daemon libavahi-client-dev
+      ```
+    - Windows: \
+      If you [install Visual Studio for using Rust](https://rust-lang.github.io/rustup/installation/windows-msvc.html), also select manually (both) `clang` components for installation.
+      For Bonjour install iTunes or Bonjour Print Services or just:
+      ```
+      winget install Apple.Bonjour
+      ```
+      - Windows x64: \
+        Set environment variable to a directory containing x64-version of `libclang.dll` (required by [bindgen](https://github.com/rust-lang/rust-bindgen)).
+For Visual Studio 2026 Community Edition it is:
+        ```
+        set LIBCLANG_PATH=C:\Program Files\Microsoft Visual Studio\18\Community\VC\Tools\Llvm\x64\bin
+        ```
+      - Windows Arm64: \
+        Set environment variable to a directory containing Arm64-version of `libclang.dll` (required by [bindgen](https://github.com/rust-lang/rust-bindgen)).
+For Visual Studio 2026 Community Edition it is:
+        ```
+        set LIBCLANG_PATH=C:\Program Files\Microsoft Visual Studio\18\Community\VC\Tools\Llvm\ARM64\bin
+        ```
+        Prepare for cross compilation for Windows x64 (because of Bonjour):
+        ```
+        rustup target add x86_64-pc-windows-msvc
+        ```

 1. Clone the repository:
    ```